Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Conclusion: your next steps

 Start with Layer 1 of the Cognitive Performance Stack.
 Lock down sleep, nutrition, and movement for 30 days.
 Test yourself.
 Most people will not need anything beyond that.
 The ones who do will have data showing exactly which intervention to pursue next.
 You will move through the stack systematically, not randomly, and you will have evidence for every decision.
+If you want a framework that turns this into a repeatable monthly habit, the Goals and Progress Life Goals Workbook is built around exactly that kind of measured, one-variable-at-a-time progress.

 The biohack worth more than any supplement: measuring what actually works for your brain.